xts2002/demo-ci/README.md

 ![CI Creating a PR](./images/ci-creating-pull-request.png)

-After you create the PR, the job pipeline defined in GitHub Actions will be triggered. **Do not merge**, wait at least 1 minute and you will see the results.
+After creating the PR, the job pipeline defined in GitHub Actions is triggered. **Do not merge**, wait at least 1 minute and you will see the results.
 GitHub itself will build the system and run the tests (just like it did in Task #1).
-However, this time the tests will fail, as shown in the figure below.
+However, this time the tests will fail, as shown in this figure.

 ![CI Checks Failed](./images/ci-checks-failed.png)

-**SUMMARIZING**: The CI Server managed to automatically warn both the PR author and the integrator that there exists a problem in the submitted code.
+**SUMMARIZING**: The CI Server managed to automatically warn both the PR author and the integrator about a problem in the submitted code.

 ## Credits